ALRW/dayAsADev/courseSections/section13.md

 run Sinatra::Application
 ```

-If you've been adding, committing and pushing throughout the course today your application should be ready to go.
+If you've been adding, committing and pushing throughout the course today your application should be ready to go after the `config.ru` is added to git.
 All you need to do to get your application to the cloud is run the following:

 ```
-$ git push heroku mater
+$ git push heroku master
 ```

 When the task finishes go back and visit the application url.
 What do you see?